beccam/tiktoktweet/README.md

 * Add tweets directly from Create Tweet or add a saved tweet from the Schedule a Tweet page
 * Add new queues from the Manage queues page, and edit or delete queued tweets as well

+Collect responses to you tweets
+* Listener collects responses to you tweets
+* These are stored in Cassandra according to the queue of the orginal tweet

 ## Requirements